-Partner firms that deploy a managed services model provide organizations with (1) the operational expertise needed to enhance an organization’s professional core; (2) subject-matter expertise and consulting services that apply a combination of specialized skills and earned organizational knowledge; and (3) the ability to oversee activities remotely and ensure productivity and quality of work.
+Partner firms that deploy a managed services model provide organisations with (1) the operational expertise needed to enhance an organisation’s professional core; (2) subject-matter expertise and consulting services that apply a combination of specialised skills and earned organisational knowledge; and (3) the ability to oversee activities remotely and ensure productivity and quality of work.
 These firms typically have a more efficient and better-informed onboarding process along with the ability to launch or move into projects quickly.
 This model helps finance leaders avoid overhiring or unduly burdening employees.

 Three Cases for Effective Solutions in a Crisis